gagan-bansal/osm-for-my-country/README.md

 How does this project work?
 Basic flow is
   - after installation first data is downloaded and processed for the country name you specify (command: **init**)
   - a map rendering engine is started (command: **start-kosmtik**)
   - all the map tiles are exported.
 Why all, can't we render dynamically and serve?
 No, idea of this project is to create a complete map cache then you can server map tiles with simple http server or even s3.
-With this stack you can achieve similar to [Mspbox export][22] (command: **export**)
+With this stack you can achieve similar to [Mapbox export][22] (command: **export**)
   - exported map tiles are served with light weight [http-server][11] (command: **serve**) Now the map can be previewed (command: **demo**).
 You can also easily update OpenStreetMap data and map tiles with single command with daily updates from [geofabrik][2] with single command(command: **update**).
 It's nice to keep update command as cron job.